colehaus/colex/posts/quorum/main.md

 <tr><th>Upper bound < 0</th><td>Only $\mu_1 > \mu_2$ acceptable;<br>quorum achieved</td><td>Impossible</td></tr>
 </tbody></table>

-For example, we'd like to determine if the confidence bounds permit the conclusion that buko pie really is preferred to fish pie.
-If Pie Club bylaws specified a 95% confidence bound and the lower bound for $\mu_{buko} -
-\mu_{fish}$ stretched to 0.359 while the upper bound stretched to 0.58, we'd declare that quorum had been reached in favor of buko pie.
-Alternately, if the lower bound stretched to -0.1 and the upper bound stretech to 0.58, we'd declare a failure of quorum.
+For example, we'd like to <a href="#arg-map" id="freq-bounds">determine if the confidence bounds permit the conclusion</a> that buko pie really is preferred to fish pie.
+If Pie Club bylaws specified a 95% confidence bound and the lower bound for $\mu_{buko} - \mu_{fish}$ stretched to 0.359 while the upper bound stretched to 0.58, we'd declare that quorum had been reached in favor of buko pie.
+Alternately, if the lower bound stretched to -0.1 and the upper bound stretch to 0.58, we'd declare a failure of quorum.

 How do we construct these confidence bounds?
 That depends.